GrantGremillion/AzureADTestLab/README.md

 <p>
 After the restart, get back into the server with remote desktop.
-Doing this will require us to enter the domain name\user in the username feild as the domain controller now requires a domain source.
+Doing this will require us to enter the domain name\user in the username field as the domain controller now requires a domain source.
 </p>
 <br />